cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 {"number_matched":106359}
 ```

-If ```oneToMany`` is false, the list of building UUIDs are appended as an additional column called "building_iri" to the user-specified table.
+If ```oneToMany`` is false, the list of building UUIDs are appended as an additional column called "building_uuid" to the user-specified table.
 If it is true, a new table is created containing the building IRIs matched to each user-specified geometry.